engagebay/restapi/README.md

-### 1.1 Listing contacts :
+### 1.1 Listing contacts:
 - Returns a list of your contacts

-For the Response in the Json format, add the header 'Accept' as application/json.
+For the Response in JSON format, add the header 'Accept' as application/json.
 By default, the response will be in XML format.
 Paging can be applied using the page_size and cursor query parameters.
 Count of the contacts will be in the first contact and Cursor for the next page will be in the last contact of the list.
 If there is no cursor, it means that it is the end of list.

 ###### Endpoint
 POST dev/api/panel/subscribers

 ###### Optional parameters
-- ``page_size `` - Pagesize for paginated results.
+- ``page_size `` - Page size for paginated results.
 - ``sort_key`` - Sort order for results.
 - ``cursor`` - To get next set of resultset.
-Will get you in the last record of previous resultset.
+You will get it in the last record of previous resultset.

 ###### Example request
 ```sh